winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

   }
 );
 ```
-Notice that we've added api_url to the client's env vars
+Notice that we've added api_url to the client's environment variables.

-2. Now lets also instantiate a `cloud.Counter`
+2. Now, let's also instantiate a `cloud.Counter`:

 ```wing
 let counter = new cloud.Counter();
 ```
-3. Now, lets add two routes:
+3. Add the following routes:
   - A `GET /counter` for retrieving the counter value (using `counter.peek()`)
   ```wing
   api.get("/counter", inflight () => {